thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 #### Reduced Vision

-The basic 500¥ vision package assumes that you are getting human-level simsense quality vision, which is actually pretty good.
+The basic 500¥ vision package assumes that you are getting human-level SimSense quality vision, which is actually pretty good.
 You can purchase vision packages which are less good in a number of ways for less money.
-You can get a non-realtime still camera for ¼ price (this can nonetheless get normal vision enhancements, though things like smartlinks are fairly useless on such a device).
+You can get a non-realtime still camera for ¼ price (this can nonetheless get normal vision enhancements, though things like Smartlinks are fairly useless on such a device).
 You can get a low quality video feed for a base of 100¥, you can get a grainy low quality video feed for a base 40¥.

 #### Reduced Hearing

 The basic 500¥ hearing package assumes that you are getting fully functional human level hearing - like a metahuman's.
-If you don't need full simsense, you can get a low fidelity audio feed for 50¥, and a low fidelity audio feed with some heinous distortion for about 10¥.
+If you don't need full SimSense, you can get a low fidelity audio feed for 50¥, and a low fidelity audio feed with some heinous distortion for about 10¥.

 #### Minimal Pressure Sensors

 The basic 1000¥ touch package assumes a human level of proprioception and tactile sensation.
-If you don't need full smsense tactile ability out of a drone, you can get much lesser packages.
+If you don't need full SimSense tactile ability out of a drone, you can get much lesser packages.
 A basic motion sensor costs only 50¥, and a basic orientation unit costs 100¥.